dieu-vu/wbma-project-pawsitive/README.md

 2. Upload: Show error message when price input is in the wrong format
 3. Favorites list: Fix the issue of the media from other apps that have issues in JSON parse
 4. Single Media view: Bookmark/Favourite animation button change play to black color after saving favorites.
 Allow user to click again to remove favorite and reset animation bookmark button’s color.
+5. When user has not favourited any post, show animation and have a button that takes to all listings where they can find posts that they might like.
+6. When user has no uploaded posts of their own, show animation and have a button that takes to upload new post.

 ## Current issues